 Nutritious foods are vital to the health of your child.
 Therefore, candy and soda are not permitted.
 Make sure lunches are clearly labeled with your child's name.
 Lunches that need to be kept cold must have an ice pack.
 Thermoses for hot food are helpful as we are not able to heat foods.
-No lunches will be heated or refrigerated for EC 2 through EC 4/5's.
+No lunches will be heated or refrigerated for teams Orange, Green and Blue.
 Feel free to be creative and send food that your child enjoys eating.
 Please check with your child's teacher to find out if there are allergy restrictions for their classroom.

-For your convenience, you may purchase lunches through our provider, Wholesome Tummies (www.wtcafe.com).
+For your convenience, you may purchase lunches through our provider, Tampa Lunch Company, tampalunch.com.
 When a lunch is forgotten, an emergency lunch will be provided and billed to the parent.